MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 ## Do I need to be connected to Wi-Fi to use Dynamics 365 Layout?

-[!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] requires users to be logged in with their Active Directory account to access the application.
+[!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] requires users to be logged in with their Active Directory account to access the application.
 Users need to be connected to Wi-Fi the very first time the application is launched.
 After the first launch, they need to be connected to Wi-Fi once every 30 days so that the application can validate that the user has a valid Active Directory account for continued use of the application.

-Based on the method that users choose to import models, Wi-Fi connectivity requirements vary:

-- **Import using this PC**.
-When users choose this option to import models, a Wi-Fi connection is not required.

-- **Send my model to [!include[cc-microsoft](../includes/cc-microsoft.md)]**.
-When users choose this option to import models, a Wi-Fi connection is required.
-To understand how your models are processed by [!include[cc-microsoft](../includes/cc-microsoft.md)], see [What happens to my model when I send it to Microsoft?](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/import-tool#what-happens-to-my-model-when-i-send-it-to-microsoft).

 ## Can I change the unit of measure in Dynamics 365 Layout to metric?